Christy O'Connor Jnr: Professional career

-Despite his recent good play he was criticized by many in the media for being selected.
-He was not one of the nine automatic picks for the team; he was a captain's pick.
-He had the worst world ranking (#71) of anyone on either team.
-Early in the event, O'Connor confirmed these suspicions by losing his only team match on the second day of the event.
-He wound up facing Fred Couples in Sunday singles play.
-This match would define O'Connor's career.
-Couples was a rising star for the American team who, only a few years later, would be ranked #1 in the world.
-Some members of the British press referred to O'Connor as Europe's "weak link" entering the match.
-O'Connor, however, played evenly against Couples as the match went down to the last hole.
-On the 18th, the long-hitting Couples hit a perfect drive, cutting the dogleg and requiring only a 9-iron into the green.
-O'Connor hit a solid drive down the middle of the fairway but, unable to cut the dogleg, required much more distance to reach the green.
-He then hit a perfect 2-iron over a pond that skipped to within 4 feet.
-Couples blew his 9-iron shot over the green and failed to get up and down.
-He conceded the match to O'Connor.
-His good play was indispensable as Europe retained the cup with a 14–14 tie.
+Despite his recent good play, O'Connor's selection was criticised by many and he was called a "weak link" by elements of the British press.
+Not one of the nine automatic selections, O'Connor was one of captain Tony Jacklin's picks and had the lowest world ranking (#71) of anyone on either team.
+O'Connor lost his only team match on the second day of the event and faced Fred Couples in Sunday singles play.
+Couples was a rising star who, only a few years later, became ranked #1 in the world.
+O'Connor played evenly against Couples as the match went down to the last hole.
+On the 18th, the long-hitting Couples hit a fortunate drive, cutting the dogleg and requiring only a nine-iron into the green.
+O'Connor's solid drive down the middle of the fairway required much more distance to reach the green.
+Encouraged by words from Jacklin, O'Connor hit a perfect two-iron over a pond to within four feet.
+Jacklin called O'Connor's approach "the shot of his lifetime".
+Couples overshot the green and, after failing to get up and down, conceded the match.
+Europe retained the cup with a 14–14 tie, with Jacklin observing of O'Connor: "We couldn't have retained it without him, no doubt".

-As the 1990s approached, O'Connor was hitting his early 40s, around the time that many pro golfer's games decline.
-O'Connor played relatively well for a few years however.
-He would finish in the top 75 of the Order of Merit between 1990 and 1992, culminating with his victory at the 1992 British Masters.
-He hit several remarkable recovery shots from behind trees during the last round which he took advantage of, making equally remarkable birdies.
+O'Connor played relatively well for a few years and finished in the top 75 of the Order of Merit between 1990 and 1992, culminating with his victory at the 1992 British Masters.
+He hit several recovery shots from behind trees during the last round and some unlikely birdies.
 The victory qualified him for the NEC World Series of Golf, a prestigious winners-only event in America.

 O'Connor would no longer remain competitive on the regular tour shortly after his win.
 He would not finish in the top 100 of the Order of Merit again after the 1992 season.
 He would, however, play very well for his first two seasons as a senior.
-Despite rarely playing in the United States during the heart of his career he decided to join the Senior PGA TOUR in 1999.
+Despite rarely playing in the United States during the heart of his career he decided to join the Senior PGA Tour in 1999.
 He played full-time in 1999 and 2000, winning two events and earning over a million dollars.
-He would also play sporadically on the European Seniors Tour, winning the Senior British Open twice in back-to-back years.
+He would also play sporadically on the European Seniors Tour, winning the Senior British Open twice in back-to-back years, 1999 and 2000.
+For the 2001 Senior British Open, O'Connor was not able to play and defend his title due to an ankle injury sustained when his motorcycle fell on him.